 With school closures nationwide due to the coronavirus outbreak, children are forced to stay home.
+And even though schools had school asset management software at their disposal, it didn’t solve the challenge for children.
 With lots of time in their hands, are you looking for educational things to keep your kids engaged every day?
 Here fun ways your kids could learn new things at home.

 Try Science Experiments at Home

 They say kids are naturally curious and born into this world as scientists.
 Continue nourishing their curiosity by doing experiments at home!
 There are many science experiments you could do using everyday things found at your house.
 They are only safe, but will sure keep your kid’s interest.
 Be sure to look at Bill Nye: The Science Guy’s guide to home experiments — from life, physical and even planetary science!

 It’s scientifically proven that learning an instrument can improve math skills, coordination, and memory!
 So why not be musical with your kids?
 Create instruments at home — from harmonicas, drums, and tambourines, there are many Do-It-Yourself guides online you could follow!
 Not only that, but you could also help your kids learn how to play an instrument by showing them YouTube tutorials!

 Break Out the Board Games or Make Your Own

 What better way to have family time than having a game night!
 Not only is it fun, but there are also many lessons children can learn when playing board games.
 They learn how to take turns, critically think, and be a good sport!
 To make it even more fun, try creating your own board games, from theme to make your own game piece, and play it with the whole family.

 Writing is important in our daily lives, and teaching children this new skill could be frustrating.
 But there are many creative ways to make it more interesting.
 Use the connect-the-dot method, and let them trace it.
 Don’t be afraid to get messy, and use play-doh to make letter shapes.